dkessner/ics_transform/index.md

 - Open Google Calendar in your browser

-- Create a new calendar (_recommended_)
+- Create a new calendar (_optional_)
-    - Creating a new calendar lets you easily turn the calendar view on/off, and you can share it too.
+    - _Why?_ Creating a new calendar lets you easily turn the calendar view on/off, and you can share it too.
+You could create a calendar for each class/course.
+    - Click the Settings icon, choose "Settings"
+    - (_left sidebar_) Click "Add calendar", "Create new calendar"
-    - On the left sidebar, click the dropdown menu next to "My calendars" and select "Create new calendar".
-On the next page, give your new calendar a name and save.
+    - Give your new calendar a name and click the "Create calendar" button

-- Import the .ics file
+- Import `my_rotation.ics`
-    - On the left sidebar, click the dropdown menu next to "Other calendars" and select "Import calendar".
+    - Go to / stay in the Settings page
+    - (_left sidebar_) Click "Import & export", "Import"
-    - In the dialog box choose the .ics file, and the calendar into which you want to import.
+    - Choose the calendar you want to add the events to, and select the `my_rotation.ics` file that you saved
     - Click "Import".